mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/mongodb-administration/index.md

 ## Auditing

 The [Percona Server for MongoDB Auditing](https://www.percona.com/doc/percona-server-for-mongodb/auditing.html) feature allows detailed logging of actions in MongoDB.
-The configuration of Auditing is automated by the DC/OS Percona-Server-Mongodb service.
+The configuration of Auditing is automated by the DC/OS Percona-Server-MongoDB service.

 To enable Auditing via the UI:
 1. Edit a new or existing service configuration.